OpenTermsArchive/engine/ops/README.md

 You can then deploy the code to the running machine with

 ```
-ansible-playbook ops/site.yml --inventory ops/inventories/dev.yml
+ansible-playbook ops/site.yml
 ```

-**CAUTION** when deploying on architecture `aarch64`, as mongodb and chromium install does not work, they are removed from the deploy (See https://github.com/ambanum/OpenTermsArchive/issues/743 for more info)
-This means you CANNOT test mongodb storage with vagrant on M1
+:warning: When deploying on architecture `aarch64`, [as MongoDB and Chromium install does not work](https://github.com/ambanum/OpenTermsArchive/issues/743), they are skipped in infrastructure installation process.
+This means you cannot test MongoDB storage with Vagrant on ARM architecture.

 **Connect to the running machine**
 ```